OptiVorbis/OptiVorbis/README.md

 - It removes all padding at the end of Vorbis packets and after Ogg pages: the reference encoder may pad audio packets with extra bytes when under extreme pressure to meet a minimum bitrate and using its bitrate management engine.
 - It strips out non-Vorbis logical bitstreams, such as Ogg skeleton metadata.
 Depending on the options selected, it may strip the vendor string and user comments in the Vorbis comment header.
 - It drops audio packets that should be discarded (i.e., zero-sized).
+- At the user's discretion, it may shorten or clear out Vorbis header metadata that is not relevant to audio playback.
+This metadata is composed of the encoder vendor string and user comment fields.

 # 📥 Installation